openjs-foundation/cross-project-council/GOVERNANCE.md

 - An active member of a project community or collaboration space which is defined as having recent, sustained contributions to the project during the past 90 days.
 - A demonstrated level of contribution to the CPC's work (meetings, issues, pull-requests) as an observer during the past 30 days.
+- A former Voting member whose term has just ended.

 ### Means for approval/rejection, if citing project affiliation: (one of the following approvals is required)